-1. Study in three fashion hot spots: Antwerp, Milan and Jaipur
+1. Study in two fashion hot spots: Antwerp and Milan

 Antwerp, Belgium

-Antwerp is without any doubt one of the most creative and entrepreneurial cities in Europe, in which new trends and designers are endlessly evolving.
-As one of the world’s leading fashion capitals, it has developed its own distinctive fashion identity based on the creativity of their independent high-end designers, particularly with the rise of the ‘Antwerp Six’ in the eighties (Dirk Bikkembergs, Ann Demeulemeester, Walter Van Beirendonck, Dries Van Noten, Dirk Van Saene, Marina Yee).
+Antwerp is without a doubt one of the most creative and entrepreneurial cities in Europe, where new trends and designers are endlessly evolving.
+As one of the world’s leading fashion capitals, it has developed its own distinctive fashion identity based on the creativity of its independent high-end designers, particularly with the rise of the ‘Antwerp Six’ in the eighties (Dirk Bikkembergs, Ann Demeulemeester, Walter Van Beirendonck, Dries Van Noten, Dirk Van Saene, Marina Yee).
 Antwerp has it all: high-end fashion designers, small independent labels, as well as family businesses.

 "Belgium is a small country, but it is bursting with talent.
 The Belgian fashion world is intimidating for someone like me, together with the Antwerp Six, it made history.
 It’s why I opened one of my first international boutiques in Antwerp."